Wild horse adoption event in Doswell, Virginia

 Event Description

-Falls Church, VA. — The Bureau of Land Management will host a wild horse and burro placement event, offering a limited number of excess animals gathered from western rangelands, June 13-14, 2025, at The Meadow Event Park in Doswell, VA
+The Bureau of Land Management will host a wild horse and burro placement event, offering a limited number of excess animals gathered from western rangelands, June 13-14, 2025, at the Meadow Event Park in Doswell, Virginia.

 To qualify to adopt a wild horse: